-In a recently published article and associated story map, NCCOS highlights a new research partnership with the U.S. Army Corps of Engineers (USACE) Engineering With Nature Ⓡ (EWNⓇ) Program to advance nature-based solutions in cold regions.
-NCCOS and partners will conduct research to develop nature-based alternatives to stabilize and mitigate ongoing erosion at Saint Croix Island, Maine, an International Historic Site managed by the National Park Service (NPS).
+A new story map highlights the partnership between NCCOS and the U.S. Army Corps of Engineers (USACE) Engineering With Nature Ⓡ (EWNⓇ) Program to advance nature-based solutions in cold regions.
+The project team will conduct research to develop nature-based alternatives to stabilize and mitigate ongoing erosion at Saint Croix Island, Maine, an International Historic Site managed by the National Park Service (NPS).

 The article and story map highlight the cultural and historic significance of Saint Croix Island, the challenges, and NPS’s interest in exploring nature-based approaches as an alternative to conventional infrastructure.
 Natural alternatives identified as part of this collaborative research effort will be transferable to other projects in cold regions to advance the use and acceptance of natural approaches to restoration in these challenging environments.